mmurdoch/disco/Readme.md

   * disco.h - discovery API (handshake, versioning, etc.)
 * broadcaster.c - change to use INADDR_BROADCAST (rather than 255.255.255.255)
 * Support multicast on IPv6
-* Make C versions work on Windows
+* Get working on Windows
-* Make C versions work on Linux
+* Get working on Linux
-* Encapsulate discovery into a library ('Disco') - prefix functions with dsc_
+* Encapsulate discovery into a library ('Disco')

 * Work out discovery API
 ```